AnthonyKNorman/ESP8266-MQTT-IR/README.md

 Using the Arduino platform, program an ATTiny85 with ATTINY85_IR_I2C.ino

-Load irmqtt.py onto your ESP82666 - I used a WEMOS D1 Mini
+Load irmqtt.py and simple.py onto your ESP82666 - I used a WEMOS D1 Mini

 You can see how to hook it up here http://www.indianbeantree.co.uk/wiki/index.php?title=WEMOS_D1_mini_IoT_IR_Controller